rivas-lab/FasTag/README.md

 - run the appropriate environment activation, `source ~/cnt/bin/activate.csh` (for tcsh) or `source ~/cnt/bin/activate` (for bash)

 - To come out of virtual Environment: `deactivate`

+# Run Preprocessing

+- Download the script `createAdmissionNoteTable.R` from `src/textPreprocessing` to your local machine.

+- Gain access to the MIMIC-III database, and then [download the files labeled DIAGNOSES_ICD.csv and NOTEEVENTS.csv here](https://physionet.org/works/MIMICIIIClinicalDatabase/files/).

+- Replace the absolute paths to these two `.csv`s in lines 25 and 30 in the R script, and run the script.
+You should end up with three files: `icd9NotesDataTable_train.csv`, `icd9NotesDataTable_valid.csv`, and `icd9NotesDataTable.csv`.

+- `scp` these three files to the server by running these commands:

+`scp path/to/icd9NotesDataTable_train.csv username@domain:~/clinicalNoteTagger/data/`
+`scp path/to/icd9NotesDataTable_valid.csv username@domain:~/clinicalNoteTagger/data/`
+`scp path/to/icd9NotesDataTable.csv username@domain:~/clinicalNoteTagger/data/`

+- In a new terminal window, `ssh username@domain` and `cd` into `clinicalNoteTagger/data`.
+You should see the newly `scp`ed `.csv` files here.
+Then, run `unzip newgloveicd9.txt.zip`.

+- Now it's time to actually train the model.

 # To Train